 WATCH IT NOW (VIDEO READING OF THE BOOK)

-WANT IT IN PRINT?
+IS IT IN PRINT?

+Yes but it was in a limited edition format.
+I have a few copies available, always at cost.; contact me for details.
 The final format is more vintage children’s book illustrations.
 I’m going for a dreamy sketch and watercolor effect that was popular in the late 1960s and early 70s.
 The book is a solid 40 pages and was printed in a limited edition 8″x8″ book on high-quality paper.

 Lohn’gosh (Hero’s Heart)